michaelhlew/covid-data-analysis/README.md

-# COVID-19 Data Analysis
+## COVID-19 Data Analysis
-### Authors: Michael Lewis, Aarushi Sahejpal, Katherine Prince
+#### Authors: Michael Lewis, Aarushi Sahejpal, Katherine Prince

-This GitHub repository provides all the data, code, and analysis for our project analyzing COVID-19 data.
+*Project completed for the 2023 Institute for Data Science and Big Data, American University*

 Our file structure is as follows:
 - `data` contains the raw data, cleaned data, as well as the relevant ingest and cleaning scripts.